-The following tips will help you understand how to play and eventually to control the point against this aggressive player:
+The following tips will help you understand how to play and eventually control the point against this aggressive player:

 – You will have to hit the ball aggressively to counteract the spin that is usually imparted on the serve by the approaching player.
-A smart serve-and-volley player knows that a spin serve will buy him more time to advance and it is more difficult to control by the returner.
+A smart serve-and-volley player knows that a spin serve will buy them more time to advance and is more difficult to control by the returner.
 You, as the returner, should not try to block the serve as the player charges the net.
 Contact should be made early and hit through it with confidence to counteract the spin.

 – Don’t rush into finishing the point too early – avoid going for winners on the first two shots.
 Build the point to where you get the net player either off-balance, stretching, or to you getting a short ball.